Rahul-G-V/Shield-Insurance/README.md

 Created during the Virtual Data Analytics Internship by AtliQ Technologies, Codebasics.

 ## Project Overview
-Shield Insurance specializes in comprehensive health insurance solutions designed to protect individuals, families, and corporate clients from the financial impact of medical emergencies.
+Shield Insurance specializes in comprehensive health insurance solutions designed to protect individuals, families, and corporate clients from the financial impact of medical emergencies.<br>
-Our product portfolio includes everything from basic medical plans to high-value critical illness coverage, tailored to suit diverse health and financial needs.
+Our product portfolio includes everything from basic medical plans to high-value critical illness coverage, tailored to suit diverse health and financial needs.<br>
 With a commitment to trust and reliability, Shield Insurance has been serving individuals and businesses across all age groups, delivering peace of mind through a wide range of insurance solutions.
 ## Data Model
 <img width="1118" height="634" alt="Shield_Insuarnce_Data_Model" src="https://github.com/user-attachments/assets/966b1372-06f2-4235-b505-8366f99cf540" />